 Adopting a more strategic approach has therefore become indispensable for those who want their content marketing to have more impact on their bottom line.
 Hopefully, the following guidelines for success will help you get more out of the content you create.

 Step 1 – Establish content objectives that align with your business goals

-A recent B2B Content marketing study1 from MarketingProfs and Junta42 reported that content marketing typically supports multiple business goals, including, in order of preference:
+A B2B Content marketing study1 from MarketingProfs and Junta42 reported that content marketing typically supports multiple business goals, including, in order of preference:

 - Brand awareness

 - Lead generation